rockymiss/kitchennippers/README.md

 - Homepage with links, buttons and logo to other pages
 - Recipe/Instructions page
 - Signup Page
-- Thank you for submission page
+- Thank you page to confirm submission on form

 ### Structure Plane